 I've been interviewed for magazines, books and podcasts a number of times too, including:

 I regularly run training courses, including a 1-day "The Art of Visualising Software Architecture" workshop and a 2-day "Software Architecture for Developers" course.
 Most courses are private, on-site courses for organisations around the world, but there are usually a small number of public courses each year.
 Read more...

 Both my Software Architecture for Developers and The Art of Visualising Software Architecture e-books are available to buy from Leanpub.
 A Chinese translation of "Software Architecture for Developers" is also available, and more translations are in progress.

 I regularly blog about software architecture on Coding the Architecture, which is a website that I created back in January 2006 to provide a resource for aspiring and new software architects, particularly those who favour an approach that is a little more "hands-on" than your traditional "ivory-tower architect".

 Some of my popular blog posts have been translated.

-Most of my career has been spent working for consulting companies in London and, although I predominantly built software for our customers, I have also performed a number of consulting roles.
+The first ~15 years of my career were spent working for consulting companies (primarily in London) and, although I predominantly built software for our customers, I have also performed a number of consulting roles.
 These included software architecture reviews, software archaeology, architecture strategy work, technical due diligence, process engineering, being a trusted advisor, developer mentoring and coaching, rescuing failing software projects, performance testing, creating technical career frameworks and training plans, etc.